Nivalyx/osu-wiki/wiki/Tournaments/oSEAT/4/en.md

 ### Group stage rules

 1. In the Group Stage, the 96 previously qualified players will be divided into 16 groups consisting of 6 different players each based on their seed.
-2. All the teams from each group will face each other over the period of two weeks based on the following bracket scheme:
+2. All the players from each group will face each other over the period of two weeks based on the following bracket scheme:
 ![Group stage bracket scheme](img/groupstagebracket.jpg)
 3. The winner of A5 and A9 on each group will advance to the Knock-out stages in the Upper Bracket as the group's winner and runner-up respectively, while the loser of A9 and the winner of A8 will advance to the Knock-out stages in the Lower Bracket accordingly as the 3rd-placed and the 4th-placed player in the group.
 The other two players are eliminated from the tournament.
 4. All matches in Group stage is done in a Best-of-9 matchup format.